- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 gain ground on

-- Get closer to someone or something that is ahead in a pursuit or competitive situation: the dollar gained ground on all other major currenciesMore example sentences
+- Get closer to someone or something one is pursuing or with whom one is competing: the dollar gained ground on all other major currenciesMore example sentences

 - The race looks to be a close and competitive as ever, as we are aiming to gain ground on the few boats ahead of us, while keeping those behind just there.